Who Decides the Visitation Arrangement?

 The most important thing you can do is make sure that your children are protected.
 Texas family law courts are also under an obligation to make sure that the needs of children take top priority in any custody or visitation decision.
 In some cases, that may mean a parent is only allowed supervised visitation with their child.

-While family law courts prioritize the best interests and safety of the child, the courts must also consider the rights of each parent when settling on a visitation agreement in custody situations.
+While family law courts prioritize the best interests and safety of the child, the courts must also consider the rights of each parent when settling on a visitation agreement in custody cases.
 Sole custody is typically only awarded in situations where the court deems one parent unfit to care for the child.
 Often, in such circumstances, it is unsafe to allow the non-custodial parent to have access to the child without continuous supervision by another unbiased adult.

 Because of this, the safest option for both parent and child is supervised visitation.
 Supervised visitation is a court order that restricts a non-custodial parent to visit a child only under the supervision of another responsible party.